shadenshabayek/shadenshabayek.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doctoral researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/en/).
+I am a post-doctoral researcher at Université Paris-Saclay and associate researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/en/).

 Research interests
 --